Clifton Suspension Bridge: Operation

-On 8 December 1864, the bridge was lit by magnesium flares for its ceremonial opening parade, but they were blown out by the wind.
+On 8 December 1864, the bridge was lit by a combination of four electric arc lamps, magnesium flares and limelights for its ceremonial opening ceremony.
+This was the earliest use of external electric lighting in Bristol.
+However, the lighting levels were inconsistent and the magnesium lamps were blown out by the wind.
 The custom of lighting the bridge has continued with more recent events, although later thousands of electric light bulbs were attached to the bridge instead of flares.

 In 1860 the Clifton Bridge Company was set up to oversee the final stages of completion and manage the operation of the bridge.
 They paid £50 each year to the trustees who gradually purchased the shares in the company.
 The revenues from tolls were minimal initially as there was not much traffic; however, this increased after 1920 with greater car ownership.
 In 1949 the trustees purchased all the outstanding shares and debentures.
 The bridge is managed by a charitable trust, originally formed by the Society of Merchant Venturers following Vick's bequest.
-The trust was authorised to manage the bridge and collect tolls by Acts of Parliament in 1952, 1980 and 1986.
-A toll of £0.50 has been levied on vehicles since 2007, but the £0.05 toll that the Act allows for cyclists or pedestrians is not collected.
-Human toll collectors were replaced by automated machines in 1975.
+The trust was authorised to manage the bridge and collect tolls by the Clifton Suspension Bridge Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c. xli), the Clifton Suspension Bridge Act 1980 (c. xxii) and the Clifton Suspension Bridge Act 1986 (c. xiv).
+A toll is levied on vehicles, but the £0.05 toll that the act allowed for cyclists or pedestrians is no longer collected.Human toll collectors were replaced by automated machines in 1975.
 The tolls are used to pay for the upkeep of the bridge, including the strengthening of the chain anchor points, which was done in 1925 and 1939, and regular painting and maintenance, which is carried out from a motorised cradle slung beneath the deck.
 By 2008 over 4 million vehicles crossed the bridge each year.

-In February 2012, the bridge trustees applied to the Department for Transport to increase the toll to £1, subsequently implemented on 24 April 2014.
+In February 2012, the bridge trustees applied to the Department for Transport to increase the toll to £1, subsequently implemented by the Clifton Suspension Bridge (Revision of Tolls) Order 2014 (SI 2014/926) on 24 April 2014.